stackb/rules_proto/DEVELOPMENT.md

 The `vendor/` tree is used by the standard go build toolchain when constructing the binary for the `proto_repository` rule.
 If new dependencies are added to the tool, they may need to be also added to `vendor/`.
-Use `make go_mod_vendor` for this.
+Use `make tidy` for this.
 That target will run the vendor command and then remove any `BUILD.bazel` files.
 This is needed because the `//:all_files` target attempts to glob up everything in the `vendor/` directory.
 This does not work correctly if there are `BUILD.bazel` files in vendor.
 These files are also listed in the `.gitignore` file.